rayes0/blog/content/about.md

 An explanation of the metadata at the top of each post:

-- 1st field: The category of the page.
+- 1st field: Main category of the page.
 - *Created*: Date the page was created.
 - *Modified*: The last modified date.
-This is done by looking at the git revision log.
-It can also be overridden in the Hugo front matter in the file itself.
+This is done by looking at either the Git revision log or the Hugo front matter in the file itself.
 - *Status*: The status of the post indicating how complete I feel it currently is.
 The following keywords are used:
-  - 'inprogress' - A post that is still being actively added to.
+  - 'inprogress' - An incomplete post that is still being actively added to.
   - 'draft' - A post that has most large sections and ideas laid out, but I am still working on some details.
   - 'completed' - A post I am mostly done with.
 There may be a few small changes like grammer and wording and such, but I most likely won't add any large details.
-- 2nd line: This contains a list of words with '#' in front, and corresponds to the tags.
+- 2nd line: List of tags.
 This is a list of topics which are referenced by the post, or which the post loosely falls into.